sigma-firma/bplot/README.md

 # bplot

-A sample tool for the sigma forma website, allowing us to visualize price movements of various cryptocurrencies.
+A sample tool for the sigma-firma website, allowing us to visualize price movements of various cryptocurrencies.
 The following media illustrates the repeating deflationary pattern displayed by `bitcoin` since its incepetion: